Facing a new diagnosis

 | || |

-Newly diagnosed patients, chordoma survivors, and family members can connect with others in a chordoma community through a private Facebook group which is moderated by two seasoned chordoma survivors.
+Newly diagnosed chordoma patients, survivors, and family members can connect with others in a closed/private support and survivors group on Facebook that is hosted by members of the chordoma community.
 This close-knit community exists to help answer questions, share personal experiences, offer guidance, and serve as encouragement throughout your journey with chordoma.
 There are over 2,400 members in 83 countries in this private/closed forum and when you join, you’ll be asked to answer simple questions that only group moderators can see.
 Note posts within the group are visible only to group members.